denilsonsa/midi-pipewire-volume/README.md

 Tool to map MIDI CC (Control Change) messages to the audio volume of individual PipeWire nodes and devices.

-Current status: early development, not ready for use.
+Current status: Early development, not very polished.
+But I'm already using it daily.

 Goals: